AsBuiltReport/AsBuiltReport.Microsoft.AD/README.md

 ## :computer: Examples

-There is one example listed below on running the AsBuiltReport script against a Microsoft Active Directory Domain Controller target.
+There are a few examples listed below on running the AsBuiltReport script against a Microsoft Active Directory Domain Controller target.
 Refer to the `README.md` file in the main AsBuiltReport project repository for more examples.

-- The following creates a Microsoft Active Directory As-Built report in HTML & Word formats in the folder C:\scripts\.

 ```powershell